ribarragi/ribarragi.github.io/README.md

 <h2> About me </h2>

 I am currently a graduate student at Carnegie Mellon University

-I have a special interest in consumer behavior
-The use of data to understand consumer behavior.
+My main interests are:
+Machine learning ..

 To solve complex problems.
 To get insights that would go unnoticed

+The use of data to better understand consumer behavior

+Social listening to enhance consumer experience

+Geographic data analytics...

+Teaching Assistant for Intermediate Python, GIS.
+Tutoring for Introduction to Python.

 I am also a wine sommelier.
 While my favorites wines change over time, I am a fervent promotor of Mexican red wines (especially from the northern states), and I am currently exploring mostly California Pinot Noirs.

-.Teaching assitatn for Intermediate Python, GIS.
-Tutoring for Introduction to Python.

-# Projects
+<h1 class="main"> Projects </h1>

 I have particpated in different projects...

-# Machine Learning
+<h2> Machine Learning  </h2>
-# R Shiny
+<h2> R Shiny  </h2>
-# GIS
+<h2> GIS  </h2>

-# Previous work experience
+<h1 class="main"> Previous work experience  <h1>

 # In the USA
 ## Carvana